turingschool/front-end-curriculum/lessons/module-3/intro-to-react.md

 ### State

-State is slightly different than props: state holds data that represents the actual state of our application.
+**State** is slightly different than **props**: state holds data that represents the actual state of our application.
 State can be changed and mutated through user interactions, whereas props should remain immutable.

 One of the more confusing things about React is when to make a component a class instead of a function.
 A general rule of thumb to keep in mind is that, if you're not sure if a component should be functional or a class, start with a functional component.
 Add state if you find that you need it.
 Class components are a lot heavier than functional components.
 Keep your app as lean as possible!